Is The Snowman on TV this Christmas 2019?

 - What’s on TV this Christmas?

 The Snowman and the Snowdog, the 2012 sequel, follows a younger boy grieving for his canine.
-After discovering a mysterious field below his bed room floorboards, he builds a snowman and an lovely snowdog — just for them each to come back to life…
+After discovering a mysterious field underneath his bed room floorboards, he builds a snowman and an lovable snowdog — just for them each to return to life…

 When is The Snowman on TV?

-Excellent news, Snowfans – there are a number of showings of The Snowman over the Christmas interval this 12 months, beginning with an early one on Channel four at three:05pm on Sunday eighth December (following a displaying of one other Raymond Briggs traditional, Father Christmas, and earlier than sequel The Snowman and the Snowdog) after which on 4Seven on Thursday 12th December at four:20am.
+Excellent news, Snowfans – there are a number of showings of The Snowman over the Christmas interval this yr, beginning with an early one on Channel four at three:05pm on Sunday eighth December (following a displaying of one other Raymond Briggs basic, Father Christmas, and earlier than sequel The Snowman and the Snowdog) after which on 4Seven on Thursday 12th December at four:20am.

-In the meantime, The Snowman and its sequel The Snowman and the Snowdog are that can be purchased on the Sky Retailer and Amazon.
+In the meantime, The Snowman and its sequel The Snowman and the Snowdog are in the stores on the Sky Retailer and Amazon.

 Add Comment